Food and Drug Administration, HHS.

 Beverly Friedman, Office of Regulatory Policy (HFD-7), Food and Drug Administration, 5600 Fishers Lane, Rockville, MD 20857, 301-594-2041.End Further Info End Preamble Start Supplemental Information

-2. The date the application was initially submitted with respect to the human drug product under section 505(b) of the act: April 26, 2004.
-The applicant claims April 23, 2004, as the date the new drug application (NDA) for MYCAMINE (NDA 21-754) was initially submitted.
-However, FDA records indicate that NDA 21-754 was initially submitted on April 26, 2004.
+2. The date the application was initially submitted with respect to the human drug product under section 505(b) of the act: April 29, 2002.
+FDA has verified the applicant's claim that the new drug application (NDA) for MYCAMINE (NDA 21-506) was initially submitted on April 29, 2002.

 Jane A. Axelrad,